Top Online MBA Programs in Management

 The best management MBA programs incorporate real-life examples and engage students in onsite capstone research projects or internships, allowing learners to apply their skills.
 Since MBA programs attract many working professionals seeking career advancement, enrolling in these programs can facilitate valuable professional networking and mentorship.

 Many working professionals pursue an MBA seeking salary advancement.
 Business-related bachelor's degrees usually meet entry-level education requirements for many management positions, but many high-paying executive positions go to candidates with advanced degrees such as an MBA.
 Salaries vary based on industry, company, and position.
-Median annual salaries for managers typically range from $58,000 to $143,000, according to the BLS.
+Median annual salaries for managers typically range from $49,160 to $151,150 in 2020, according to the BLS.

 What Can You Do With an MBA in Management?

 As directors of entire organizations, CEOs make major decisions, generate strategic plans, and oversee operations.
 CEOs need strong collaboration skills, as they oversee management staff and consult with various departments.
 These professionals also require advanced leadership skills, confidence, and communication skills such as public speaking.
-CEOs make a median salary of $156,000, according to PayScale.
+CEOs make an average salary of $156,522 as of December 2021, according to PayScale.

 VPs of operations work closely with company presidents to increase profits by finding ways to cut costs, increase efficiency, adjust pricing, or create new revenue streams.
 These professionals supervise other managerial staff, address operations issues, monitor competition, and ensure compliance.
 Strong communication, leadership, and management skills are essential for success in this role.
-According to PayScale, vice presidents make a median annual salary of $128,000.
+According to PayScale, vice presidents make an average annual salary of $131,493 as of December 2021.

 These professionals monitor and work to improve employee safety, efficiency, and achievement.
 Divisional VPs and general managers set division goals, supervise subordinate managers and staff, represent the company, and report to boards of directors regarding division performance.
 Marketing program development, infrastructure evaluation, and strategy development also fall under their purview.
-Divisional vice presidents and general managers make a median annual salary of about $135,000, according to PayScale.
+Divisional vice presidents and general managers make an average annual salary of $137,695 as of December 2021, according to PayScale.

 Tasked with overseeing project budgeting, planning, and execution, these managers require excellent financial and personnel management skills.
 Specific tasks and duties depend on the project at hand, but project managers usually meet with clients, oversee resource distribution, and address issues as they arise.
-According to PayScale, project managers make a median annual salary of $74,000.
+According to PayScale, project managers make an average annual salary of $73,495 as of December 2021.

 Online MBA in Management Curriculum